 Responsible Alpha's Governance Disclosure Reporting 2-15 Conflicts of interest Responsible Alpha has no cross-board membership and no outside controlling shareholders.
 In 2022, all independent contractors were expected to behave in a professional and diligent manner and required to sign the CFA Code of Ethics and Standards of Professional Conduct.
 The part VI of this Code is specifically addressing Conflicts of interest (disclosure, priority of transactions and referral fees).
-2-16 Communication of critical concerns As per 2022, there was no formal grievance mechanisms to raise critical concerns.
-However due to the size of the team (CEO and independent contractors), critical concerns were discussed during team meetings, addressed in smaller groups, or one-on-one with the CEO.
+2-16 Communication of critical concerns As per 2023, grievance mechanisms were developed to be instituted in 2024.
 In 2023 we brought on an HR specialist for critical concerns and team dialogue.
-2-17 Collective knowledge of the highest governing body The CEO, as the highest governing body, is an authority in the field.
+2-17 Collective knowledge of the highest governing body The President and CEO, as the highest governing body, is an authority in the field.
 He regularly speaks at conferences (see below), attends events and participates in various committees.
 He is fundamentally interested in advancing his skills and knowledge.
 See table and images on next two pages.